Skip to main content

 Scope and Contents

-The collection contains 27 unique pieces: ephemeral books, promotional flyers and vintage black-and-white photos (primarily movie stills).
-It documents every decade of her career – on stage, in film, in cabarets, in concert, in recording studios, on radio, and on television.
-When not otherwise stated, the ephemera listed below are of U.S. origin.
-The other pieces are from France, Brazil, Argentina, Uruguay, and even Iceland (an example of her worldwide fame in the 1930s).
-Subsequent Scope and Content notes in the file level are derived from dealer descriptions.
+The collection contains ephemeral books, promotional flyers and black-and-white photographs (primarily movie stills).
+It documents every decade of Baker's career – on stage, in film, in cabarets, in concert, in recording studios, on radio, and on television.
+Items in the collection come from the United States, France, Brazil, Argentina, Uruguay, and Iceland.
+Information regarding specific items is included at the file level.

 Dates